isuPatches/android-wisefy/README.md

 <img src="Banner.png" width="40%" height="40%" />

-> Wifi configuration and util library built for Android.
+A Wifi configuration and util library built in Kotlin for Android.
->

 > Developed by Patches 04/24/2016 - present
 > Logo/icon created by mansya (2018)
 >